 Many hikers start at the Temple of Sinawava via the Riverside Walk and then walk upstream before turning around and hiking back down to the Temple of Sinawava.
 Other popular trails range in difficulty and length, from 6.5 miles to more than 15 miles.

 Where to Stay

 Zion Lodge is located right inside the park and offers hotel rooms (most with two queen-size beds and flatscreen TVs), suites (feature a bedroom plus a sitting room with a flatscreen TV), and 28 basic yet comfortable cabins with gas log fireplaces, private porches, and full baths.
 The lodge is also a great place to grab lunch.

 Within a few minutes' walk to the park's entrance, Cable Mountain Lodge, in Springdale, is an upscale yet affordable option with spacious guest rooms featuring comfortable beds with pillowtop mattresses, separate dining areas, balconies or patios, flatscreen TVs, and free Wi-Fi.

 When to Visit

-Zion gets very hot and crowded in the summer, but come in the autumn, winter or spring and you'll find wonderful pockets of desert solitude among the snow-dusted red rocks and colorful wildflowers.
+Zion gets very hot and crowded in the summer.
+But if you come in the autumn, winter, or spring, you'll find wonderful pockets of deserted solitude among the snow-dusted red rocks and colorful wildflowers.

 Know Before You Go